Set Carman as default location

 Chance of flurries

-Cloudy with 60 percent chance of flurries this morning and early this afternoon.
-Periods of snow beginning this afternoon.
-Amount 2 cm.
-High minus 11.
+Cloudy with 30 percent chance of flurries and risk of freezing drizzle.
+High minus 1.

 CBC News: Weather Centre